21QB Coachmen Freelander Class C Motorhome

 Exterior Storage

-There are three exterior storage compartments in this rig.
-One right by the door is designed to hold a TV.
+This rig features three exterior storage compartments.
+One is positioned right by the door and is designed to hold a TV.
 We do not plan to add one, so we use it to store our adjustable aluminum step.

 We use the small compartment behind the driver to store our water hoses.